chkr1011/mqttMultimeter/README.md

 # MQTTnet App

-_MQTTnet.App_ is a cross platform .NET application for MQTT communication testing and analysing.
+_MQTTnetApp_ alias "MQTT Multimeter" is a cross platform .NET application for MQTT communication testing and analysing.

 The protocol implementation is based on the _MQTTnet_ project.
-The application uses Avalonia for UI rendering.
+The application uses Avalonia for UI rendering and runs on nearly any platform and CPU architecture.

 ## Features